 Perspectives: Raising a Pro Spinner

-THE MOTHER OF A FAMED PRO SPINNER SAYS CHILDREN MUST BE ABLE TO CHASE THEIR DREAMS.
+THE MOTHER OF SPINNER STACEY-LEE MAY, FROM THE NETFLIX SERIES HYPERDRIVE, SAYS CHILDREN MUST BE ABLE TO CHASE THEIR DREAMS.

 We live in Eldorado Park, a township neighboring Soweto just south of Johannesburg.
 It’s a colored community that’s on the news a lot.
 We have huge problems with drugs, alcohol and teenage pregnancies among our youth.
 It’s gotten worse over the past couple years, especially when it comes to gang-related violence.